pereznetworks/A-React-Native-Test-Drive/README.md

   - for the really super brave and experienced developers,
     - here is a list of beta and alpha versions of react-native for other platforms, including macOS
     - [Out-Of-Tree-Platforms](https://reactnative.dev/docs/out-of-tree-platforms)

-#### This GitHub repo only has the code I am building and maintaining

-#### To run the code developers will need to do step 1, above
-  - to have latest react native and accompanying libraries and development environment
-  - following the steps creates an "Awesome Project"
-    - with a whole lot of scaffolding for developing and testing with Apple and Android platforms
-  - copy the files from this repo, over the ones from the original AwesomeProject
-  - if publishing, do so along with LICENSE file

 ### LEGAL stuff
   - React Native and this code are MIT Licensed